harborretail/chadburn/README.md

 const network_manager = await NetworkManager.init(bus);

-// Retrieve current properties from manager object console.log(network_manager.properties);
+// Retrieve current properties from manager object
-// the properties object will continuously update as state changes, and can also be subscribed to as an RxJS object network_manager.properties$.subscribe(properties => {
+// the properties object will continuously update as state changes console.log(network_manager.properties);

+//and can also be subscribed to as an RxJS object network_manager.properties$.subscribe(properties => {
     // filter through properties, listen for changes, etc });